BOSE SLEEPBUDS

 A graphical summary of the quantitative and quantitative points for the third finding (charging and battery).

-The first is pre-downloading the Bose Sleep app for participants.
-Despite seeing the different methods when it came to Bluetooth pairing, we might have seen this difference more frequently if the application was not pre-downloaded.
+The first is having pre-downloaded the Bose Sleep app for participants.
+Despite seeing the variance in mental models when it came to Bluetooth pairing, we might have seen this difference more frequently if the application was not pre-downloaded.

-Secondly, I would have focused on one or two key interactions.
-Considering the length of a session and participants’ attention spans, we were not able to go into as much depth with our participants in a short amount of time.
+Secondly, we should have focused on one or two key interactions.
+Considering the length of a session and participants’ attention span, we were not able to go into as much depth with our participants trying to cover more interactions in a short time.

-Lastly, if granted the right resources, I would like to have participants take home the Sleepbuds with them and conduct a diary study to see if there were any improvements in sleep quality over time.
+Lastly, if granted the right resources, I would like to have participants take home the Sleepbuds with them and note down impressions in a longitudinal diary study to see if there were any improvements in sleep quality.

 What did I learn?

-When assessing the usability of products like the Bose Sleepbuds where there is a digital and physical component to usability, focusing on either the digital or physical experience independently.
-This was something we discovered which prompted us to scope our study to just the physical experience.
+When assessing the usability of products like the Bose Sleepbuds where there is a digital and physical component to usability, focus on either the digital or physical independently.
+This was learned early on and came in useful as we noticed several challenges when participants interacted with the app.
+Having this knowledge, we decided to focus on the physical product.